-Where are Daequan and Hamlinz?
-TSM duo go dark on Twitch & social media | Dexerto.com
+Where are TSM Daequan and Hamlinz? - Dexerto

 The last peep out of Daequan came on March 19, when he posted a couple of tweets about the looming health crisis around the world.

-Similarly, his last stream on his 3.8 million followers strong Twitch channel was three months ago, and so was his last YouTube video for his 5.2 million subscribers, posted on March 19.
+Similarly, his last stream on his 3.8 million followers strong Twitch channel was also in March, and so was his last YouTube video for his 5.2 million subscribers, posted on March 19.

 This has left fans scratching their heads for a number of reasons: Why has he stopped posting and when will he return?